thienantrieu/Advent_of_Code/README.md

 - **[Day 11](2025/day11.m)**: Learned and applied depth-first search (DFS) and breadth-first search (BFS) to solve the puzzle.
-Timing comparisons in the code show just how much the choice of algorithm mattered here — the DFS approach took up to ~54 hours on the hardest part of the puzzle, while BFS solved the same part in about 4 hours 17 minutes.
+Timing comparisons in the code show just how much the choice of algorithm mattered here — the DFS approach took up to 6 minutes on one part of the puzzle, while BFS solved the same part in about 2 minutes.

 ## A note on AI use